Share novel ideas and creative solutions with ‘Shift & Share’

 Caravan is an exciting twist on Shift & Share that blends it with the Liberating Structure Wise Crowds.
 It’s especially useful for gaining clarity on a challenge or — maybe most important for Scrum Teams — to receive useful feedback on new features and product increments during multi-team Sprint Reviews.

+This structure was created by Henri Lipmanowicz and Keith McCandless, inspired by Chris McCarthy.
 In this post we’ll share examples of how we’ve applied this structure within our Scrum training and coaching engagements.

 Uses in Scrum